MightyTedKim/studyResource/README.md

 >  I believe practice makes perfection.
 >
-> since Aug, 2018 I am making efforts to improve my skill sets with toy projects and lectures.
+> since Aug, 2018 I am putting in  efforts to improve my skill sets with toy projects and lectures.
 >
 > Below is a short summary.